-To aim of this trip was to reacquaint ourselves with Melbourne, in particular the inner city precincts of Fitzroy and Collingwood.
+To aim of this trip was to reacquaint ourselves with Melbourne, in particular, the inner city precincts of Fitzroy and Collingwood.
 Walking through Fitzroy on the way to breakfast, we watched the suburb awaken with the promise of good food and independent shopping.
 Fitzroy is a charming, gentrified (but not too gentrified) precinct of primarily low-slung attached houses sitting harmoniously alongside well design apartment developments.
-With the exception of the odd eyesore, this combination works well in creating a sense of buzzing village life just two kilometres outside the city.
+Except for the odd eyesore, this combination works well in creating a sense of buzzing village life just two kilometres outside the city.

 After walking and walking and walking, we stopped in at De Clieu for coffee and sencha green tea.
-This cafe has a nice, buzzy atmosphere with an interesting mix of clientele which sums up the appeal of Fitzroy to us.
-Looking around, there are people aged 20-65; each stylish, well presented and going about their Saturday morning.
+This cafe has a friendly, buzzy atmosphere with an exciting mix of clientele which sums up the appeal of Fitzroy to us.
+There are people aged 20-65; each stylish, well presented and going about their Saturday morning.
 We decided to check out Carlton and North Carlton next, walking through the Carlton Gardens along the way.
 The 1880 Royal Exhibition Building sits majesty in the park and is complemented nicely by the newer Denton Corker Marshall designed Melbourne Museum opposite.

 Making our way back to the city for lunch at Kisume, a new Japanese eatery from the highly successful team behind Chin Chin.
 We booked for lunch at the sushi counter, an ideal place to oversee both the beautifully designed and the sushi chefs in action.
 The food was solid with the edamame and eel rolls the standout dishes; not sure what is on the edamame other than salt, but it really works.
 The sushi and sashimi were fresh and the tempura light and crunchy.